Everything-you-need-to-know-about-income-tax-rebate

 No HRA is included if no rent is paid and the employee lives in his own house.

 For every citizen of India, it is advisable to pay income tax before its due date.
-Failing to do so would lead to several consequences such as heavy fines and imprisonment under the IT Act.
+Failing to do so would lead to several consequences, such as heavy fines and imprisonment under the IT Act.
+Besides, for those who are planning to buy tax saving plan online, you can choose to go with our plans for better options.

 Old Tax Regime vs. New Tax Regime: Which Offers Better Rebates?

+Taxpayers must also review the new tax slab for AY 2026-27 before deciding which regime provides better rebates or benefits.
 Choosing between the old and new tax regimes can significantly impact your tax savings.
 Let’s compare both to understand which one offers better rebates for you.

-Advantages of the New Tax Regime
+Advantages of the New Tax Regime:

 • Lower tax rates compared to the old regime.